 As the sun rises, you’ll be taught a series of asanas (postures) to limber up for the coming day and celebrate the rising sun.
 After your yoga session, which lasts around an hour (and will be tailored to your ability), you’ll walk to a nearby Surya temple.

-In the carved stone surrounds of the temple, your yogi will take you through sunrise puja, an ancient Hindu ritual worshiping Surya, the sun god.
+In the carved stone surrounds of the temple, your yogi will take you through sunrise puja, an ancient Hindu ritual worshipping Surya, the sun god.
 After fruit has been offered and incense lit, you’ll boat back into central Varanasi, now lit by the early morning sun.

 Varanasi combines well with a trip across north India, taking in Khajuraho’s erotic temple carvings and a less graphic ode to love, the Taj Mahal.